 Today, Ballet Spartanburg is recognized as a regional dance company with an exceptional commitment to education and outreach activities in the Upstate.
 Ballet Spartanburg has performed at the Piccolo Spoleto Festival in Charleston, the Koger Center in Columbia, at the Peace Center in Greenville, TEDXTryon, Houston, Texas and Forest City to name a few.
 For the past 6 years, Ballet Spartanburg has retained the only resident Professional Company in the Upstate, one of only 4 in the state of South Carolina.
 The Company has performed in Houston, Texas, North and South Carolina.

 The Center for Dance Education, began in 1967 under the direction of the late Barbara Ferguson.
-The Center now instructs approximately 350 students, ages 2-72, from over 31 zip codes, all under the direction on Lona Gomez, Ballet Master.
+The Center now instructs approximately 350 students, ages 18 months-72, from over 31 zip codes, all under the direction on Lona Gomez, Ballet Master.